rkt/rkt/README.md

 - Creating a filesystem for the container
 - Setting up stage 1 and stage 2 directories in the filesystem
 - Copying the stage1 binary into the container filesystem
-- Fetching the TAFs for the specified applications
+- Fetching the specified TAF
-- Unpacking the TAFs and copying the RAFs for each app into the stage2 directories
+- Unpacking the TAF and copying each app into the stage2 directories

 Given a run command such as:

 ```
 rkt run --volume bind:/opt/tenant1/database \
+	sha1-8a30f14877cd8065939e3912542a17d1a5fd9b4c \
 	example.com/data-downloader-1.0.0 \
 	example.com/ourapp-1.0.0 \
 	example.com/logbackup-1.0.0